-Dad had retired from his position as Mayor of Cairns in 2000 and it was great to have time to spend with him and mum in that period (2000 to 2007) after he had retired and before I was elected to Council and then Parliament.
-Dad simply adored Kate and he and ,mum were doting grandparents.
+Dad had retired from his position as Mayor of Cairns in 2000 and it was great to have time to spend with him and mum in that period (2000 to 2007) before I was elected to Council and then Parliament.
+Dad simply adored Kate.
+He and mum were doting grandparents.

-Jenny’s parents Andy and Dianne had divorced and Andy married his second wife Samantha.
+Jenny’s parents Andy and Dianne had divorced in the 90s.
+Andy married his second wife Samantha.
 Samantha had given birth to their only child, a daughter, Casey.

 My sister Joann and Jenny’s brother Tony had never had children, so Kate attracted more attention and affection than most.